esoeylemez/esoeylemez.github.io/tutorial/monoids.md

 From here on we will use type classes exclusively.
-In other words, we will discard the `ASemigroup` type in favour of the `Semigroup` class, and we will identify types with semigroups, so for example instead of referring to the "concatenation semigroup", we will simply refer to the "`[A]` semigroup" for some `A`.
+In other words, we will discard the `ASemigroup` type in favour of the `Semigroup` class, and we will identify types with semigroups, so for example instead of referring to the "list of characters concatenation semigroup", we will simply refer to the "`[Char]` semigroup".